About 80% of people coming to Market Muscles’ websites are coming on mobile devices.

 3. Consider what a user should see first.
 Is your phone number high on your page?
 If they click it, will it dial for them?
 Is CTA prominently displayed up top?

 4. Use simple and clear program names.
 If people don’t understand what your program names mean, they don’t know which program is appropriate for them or their child.
-With program names, add the age groups they belong to so that a user knows the difference between programs offered (i.e. excellent kids and kids karate).
+Add the age groups for each program so that a user knows the difference between programs offered (i.e. excellent kids and kids karate).

 If you haven’t already, take a look at how your website looks on your phone.
 Click around to see if there are any aspects that can improve the user experience on a mobile device.

-As always, if you need help making any changes, shoot an email to firstname.lastname@example.org!
+As always, shoot an email to firstname.lastname@example.org if you need help making any changes to your site!

 Download the Ultimate Internet Marketing Checklist for Martial Arts & Fitness Businesses